Tragedy can strike at any time for family members: car accident; truck accident; work tragedy; etc.

 The plaintiffs continued that such a transfer would have made a difference in care and allowed him to get the help he needed from a doctor.
-The patient did not and he died leaving the family with a tremendous loss the lawyer argued.
+The lawyer argued that the patient did not, and he died, leaving the family with a tremendous loss.

 The doctors and hospital settled with the family for a reported $4 million.

 $1,990,000 Premises Liability Settlement; 2016:

 In this tragic case, a four-year-old drowned in a pool at a country club in the western suburbs of Chicago.
 A lifeguard was working then but was not there when the child entered the pool.

 Also, they did not have emergency equipment to resuscitate him.